What is Occupational & Environmental Health Nursing

 Worker and workplace hazard detection: Worker and Workplace Hazard Detection: OHNs recognize and identify hazards; monitor, evaluate, and analyze these hazards by conducting research on the effects of workplace exposures; and gather and use health and hazard data to select and implement preventive and control measures as a continual process.
 Examples include an analysis of the effects of toxic chemical exposure, development of plans to prevent work-related accidents, and an analysis of groups, not just individuals, to detect patterns, trends, changes, and commonalities as in pandemic situations.

 OHNs are nurses licensed to practice in the states in which they are employed.
 Typically, nurses entering the field have a baccalaureate degree in nursing and experience in community health, ambulatory care, critical care, or emergency nursing.
 Many OHNs have obtained Masters Degrees (e.g., in public health, advanced practice, business) to continue to build their professional competencies.
 Certification in occupational and environmental health nursing is highly recommended.
 In 2011, AAOHN voted to invite our nursing LPN/LVN colleagues to join the association as active members.
 We hope to represent their needs by providing guidance in setting scopes of practice, ethics, and education to enhance their practice of occupational health.

 For more information about occupational and environmental health nurses, contact the American Association of Occupational Health Nurses, Inc. at 312-321-5173 or firstname.lastname@example.org.

-AAOHN is a professional association of more than 4,000 members dedicated to advancing the health, safety, and productivity of domestic and global workforces by providing education, research, public policy, and practice resources for occupational and environmental health nurses.
+AAOHN is a professional association of nearly 5,000 members dedicated to advancing the health, safety, and productivity of domestic and global workforces by providing education, research, public policy, and practice resources for occupational and environmental health nurses.
 These professionals are the largest group of health care providers serving the worksite.